 International students with acceptable scholastic records and proven English proficiency will be considered for admission as freshmen or as transfer students.
 Freshman applicants must be graduates of recognized secondary schools comparable in level to the American high school.
 Transfer applicants are considered on the basis of secondary school records and records of postsecondary study (college or technical school).
-Factors considered in making the admission decision are grades earned, subjects to be taken, ability to carry a full course of studies, satisfactory scores on the East Central Community College placement tests, proof of financial responsibility, and proof of health insurance.
-This school is authorized under Federal law to enroll nonimmigrant students.
+Factors considered in making the admission decision are grades earned, subjects to be taken, ability to carry a full course of study, satisfactory scores on the East Central Community College (ECCC) placement tests, proof of financial responsibility, and proof of health insurance.
+ECCC is authorized under federal law to enroll non-immigrant students.

-Applicants, both freshmen and transfer, whose native language is not English, are required to submit scores on the Test of English as a Foreign Language (TOELF) or ACT, Compass, or SAT scores and documentation of graduation from a MS high school.
-The TOELF scores are as follows:
+Applicants, both freshmen and transfer, whose native language is not English, are required to submit the following information to ECCC: